LocationCarrer Arc del Teatre 63, Barcelona, Spain

 CollaboratorsCatarina Crespo, Marta Cid, Mika Iitomi, Kim Hamers

-From the architect.
+Text description provided by the architects.
 Planning of the complex

 The building negotiates its orientation with the urban fabric.
 The original planning proposal adapts to the reality of the existing urban setting.
 The ground floor and the basement floor are located within the boundaries of the site; upper floors, however, move and align with the street l’Om.
 This change frees the space in the south side of the square and creates a wider space.